Greece at the 1896 Summer Olympics

 Greece was the host nation of the 1896 Summer Olympics held in Athens.
 The number of Greek contestants is commonly cited as 169, but as many as 176 Greeks contested events in all nine sports.
 The Greeks were by far the most successful nation in terms of total medals with 47, 27 more than the United States of America.
 Nevertheless, their number of first-place finishes (10) was one fewer than the Americans' 11.
 The Greeks had 172 entries in 39 events.
 Only 4 events had no Greek entrants—the 400 metres and the high jump in athletics and the vault and the team horizontal bar in gymnastics.

 Medalists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Multiple medalists

 The following competitors won multiple medals at the 1896 Olympic Games.